-According to G2's 2025 B2B Buyer Behavior Report, 79% of B2B buyers say AI search has changed how they research vendors and solutions.
-Gartner projects a 25% decline in traditional search engine volume by 2026.
-And ChatGPT-referred website visitors convert at 14.2% versus Google organic's 2.8%, according to Exposure Ninja's 2026 AI Search Statistics report — a 5x conversion rate premium that makes AI citation one of the highest-ROI acquisition channels available to B2B marketing teams today.
+B2B buyers now ask ChatGPT and Perplexity to shortlist vendors before they ever visit your website.
+According to G2’s 2025 B2B Buyer Behavior Report, 79% of B2B buyers say AI search has changed how they research vendors and solutions.
+If your brand does not appear in those AI answers, you are excluded from consideration before your marketing has a chance to operate.
+ChatGPT-referred visitors convert at 14.2% versus Google organic’s 2.8%, per Exposure Ninja’s 2026 AI Search Statistics report.
+That 5x conversion premium makes AI citation one of the highest-ROI acquisition channels available to B2B marketing teams today.

 How B2B buying has changed: AI as the new first touchpoint